RobertoFreireDev/ECOMMERCE/README.md

 # Payment-System
 Designing a Payment System using Modular Monolith

+## Using CQRS in Digital Account Systems

+Common interview question:
+“Would you use CQRS (Command Query Responsibility Segregation) in a Digital Accounts system?
+Why?”

+The failing answer:
+“Yes, to separate read and write databases and improve performance.”

+That response is superficial.
+In fintech, interviewers want to assess whether you understand the architectural impact and financial risk involved.

+What a Senior Software Engineer Should Explain

+Eventual Consistency and Financial Risk
+In financial systems with separate read and write models, the critical challenge is preventing the read side from becoming so outdated that it creates risk.
+Explain how events are propagated via Kafka or RabbitMQ, how delays can cause users to temporarily see inconsistent balances, and how the system tolerates and mitigates these states.
+This is fundamentally about resilience, fraud prevention, and controlled inconsistency.

+The Link to Event Sourcing
+CQRS reaches its full potential when combined with Event Sourcing.
+Commands do not directly mutate state; instead, they emit immutable events such as “TransferCompleted”.
+The read database becomes a projection of these events.
+This approach enables state reconstruction, simplifies audits, and reduces reconciliation complexity—critical in billing and payment systems.

+Context-Driven Application with DDD
+CQRS is not a global application pattern.
+It should be applied selectively where the domain requires different read and write models.
+In microservices with asymmetric load:

+A Statement/Transaction History service with massive read volume benefits greatly from CQRS.

+An Account Registration service with simple writes and limited reads does not justify the added complexity.

 ## Idempotency in Distributed Payment Systems

 In distributed systems, network failures and timeouts are expected.